 Family and Neighborhood Sources of Socioeconomic Inequality in Children's Achievement

-We examined family and neighborhood sources of socioeconomic inequality in children's reading and mathematics achievement using data from the 2000-2001 Los Angeles Family and Neighborhood Survey.
-To describe inequality in achievement scores, we used Gini coefficients and concentration indices and multilevel regression models.
-We found no inequality in children's achievement by family income when other variables in the model were held constant.
-Mother's reading scores and average neighborhood levels of income accounted for the largest proportion of inequality in children's achievement.
-Neighborhood economic status appears to be strongly associated with children's skills acquisition.
+We examined family and neighborhood sources of socioeconomic inequality in children’s reading and mathematics achievement using data from the 2000–2001 Los Angeles Family and Neighborhood Study.
+To describe inequality in achievement test scores, we used Gini coefficients and concentration indices and multilevel regression models.
+There was no inequality in children’s achievement by family income once other variables in the model were held constant.
+Mothers’ reading scores and average neighborhood levels of income accounted for the largest proportion of inequality in children’s achievement.
+Neighborhood economic status appears to be strongly associated with children’s skills acquisition.

 Country of focus: United States of America.